Reworking the budget through the lens of resilience has revolutionised the way Miami is developing. Chris Stokel-Walker reports

-One programme being expanded though the Resilient305 plan is the Community Emergency Response Team, which helps to identify vulnerable individuals who can’t prepare for natural disasters because they lack the money or transport.
+One programme being expanded through the Resilient305 plan is the Community Emergency Response Team, which helps to identify vulnerable individuals who cannot prepare for natural disasters because they lack the money or transport.

 Hefty adds: “What we’re really doing is making sure not only are we co-ordinating it at a county level, but we’re continuing to work with our non-profits and other sector leaders in the community, not only to keep these issues current but to continue to make progress.

 “We all get very busy with the different things we do every day and this is a long-term strategy and process.
 Some of the projects we expect to complete within a year, but others we expect will take more than five years.”

 Resilient305 has involved a fundamental shift in the way things are organised by the greater Miami area’s government.